IAFPD Certificate in Psychological Coaching

 It builds on the Centre’s Certificate in Coaching and Certificate in Stress Management and Performance Coaching courses.
 The course takes a cognitive behavioural, rational emotive behaviour and solution focused approach to coaching and is based on the published books and articles of Professor Stephen Palmer, Professor Windy Dryden, Dr Tony Grant, Gladeana McMahon and Michael Neenan.
 Pre-course reading includes Rational Emotive Behavioural Coaching (Neenan and Palmer, 2001), Life Coaching: A Cognitive-Behavioural Approach (Neenan and Dryden, 2012).

-Learners will be required to coach another student on the course, live in front of the group for the purpose of training-related group supervision and maintain a log of this experience to be included in a written assignment completed after attending the programme.
+Learners will be required to coach another Learner on the course, live in front of the group for the purpose of training-related group supervision and maintain a log of this experience to be included in a written assignment completed after attending the programme.
 In addition, pre-course reading for the course includes two set texts focusing on coaching psychology and the coaching relationship.

 • understand the nature of psychological coaching